krasimir/absurdjs.com/pages/css-preprocessing/basics/index.md

 	transition: all 300ms;
 	-webkit-transition: all 300ms;

+For adding all the prefixes you may use just a single dash `-`.

 > The described functionality is part of [Organic](/pages/css-preprocessing/organic-css) framework.
 For the Node.js version of the library is added by default, but for the client-side port you need to include it additionally.

 ## Pseudo classes